Calculate the shipping cost at checkout based on a product's size and weight, and the real time rates for USPS, UPS, and FedEx.

 - USPS Priority Mail Express

 First Class, Media Mail, and Envelope shipping rates aren't available in this integration.

 The following flat rate boxes are available for Priority Mail only.
-For Priority Mail Express or Retail Ground, add custom containers.
+For Priority Mail Express, add custom containers.

 - Priority Large Flat Rate 23.69" ✕ 3.00" ✕ 11.75"